Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Introduction

 More generally we could require that $f_\mu$ has precisely $2m$ critical points on the circle (counting multiplicities).
-Under these assumptions, $f_\mu\in \SC$, see Lemma~\ref{lem:classical}. \begin{cor}[Density of hyperbolicity and rigidity in the trigonometric family] The set of parameters in $\Delta$ for which $f_\mu$ is hyperbolic is dense.
-Furthermore, \begin{enumerate} \item Consider the set $[\mu_0]$ of parameters $\mu$ for which $f_{\mu}$ is topologically conjugate to $f_{\mu_0}$ by an order-preserving homeomorphism of the circle.
+Under these assumptions, the map $f_\mu$ belongs to the class $\SC$; see Lemma~\ref{lem:classical}. \begin{cor}[Density of hyperbolicity and rigidity in the trigonometric family] The set of parameters in $\Delta$ for which $f_\mu$ is hyperbolic is dense.
+Furthermore, let $\mu_0\in\Delta$. \begin{enumerate} \item Consider the set $[\mu_0]$ of parameters $\mu$ for which $f_{\mu}$ is topologically conjugate to $f_{\mu_0}$ by an order-preserving homeomorphism of the circle.
 Then $[\mu_0]$ has at most $m$ components.

 \item If $f_{\mu_0}$ has no periodic attractors on the circle, then each component of $[\mu_0]$ is equal to a point. \end{enumerate} \end{cor}

 This answers Conjectures 1, 2 and 3 posed by de Melo, Salom\~ao and Vargas in \cite{melo-etal}; in particular, it establishes density of hyperbolicity in the Arnol'd family mentioned at the beginning of this introduction (for $D=1$ and $m=1$).
 In \cite{MR2576261} the family $F_{a,b}(x)=2x +a+b\sin(2\pi x)$, $a\in \R$, $b=1/\pi$, was discussed.
 In this case, the corresponding circle map $f_{a,1/\pi}$ has a single cubic critical point and belongs to $\SC$; see Lemma~\ref{lem:trigoaffinerigid}.
 Thus Theorem~\ref{thm:densitycircle} implies that the set of values for which $f_{a,1/\pi}$ is hyperbolic is dense; this fact also follows already from \cite[Theorem C]{LevStr:invent}.
 When $b<1/\pi$, the critical points do not belong to the circle and $f_{a,b}\notin \SC$ is a covering map of degree $2$.
 In this case, by Ma{\~n}\'e's theorem there is a dense set of parameters for which $f_{a,b}$ is hyperbolic as a map of the circle (i.e., expanding on the complement of the---potentially empty---union of attracting basins on the circle).
 For $b>1/\pi$, the map $f_{a,b}$ has two critical points on the circle, and our results imply density of hyperbolicity as well as various conjectures stated in \cite{MR844701} and \cite{MR1355627}, as we will discuss in \cite{RS3}.